schrodinger/fep-restraints/README.md

 ```
 to perform a full analysis with k-means clustering on the 3 most important principal components and then again on the 4 most important principal components, each for k from 1 to 8 clusters, and save everything in the folder __results__.

+Warning: With the flag `-w`, the code tries to sort trajectory frames by cluster.
+Currently this only works if all trajectories have the same topology and otherwise causes the ccode to fail.

 #### Output and Interpretation